zytedata/zyte-spider-templates-project/README.rst

     .. note:: `Scrapy Cloud
         <https://docs.zyte.com/scrapy-cloud/get-started.html>`_
-        automatically configures your API key through a Scrapy setting.
+        automatically provides Zyte API key for the jobs, if you have a subscription.

 #.
 Remove or replace the ``LICENSE`` and ``README.rst`` files.